 Find out where the Brit’s tea obsession started

 If you’ve spent much time with a Brit, you’ll know that tea is the answer to everything.
-But did you know that it’s the Portuguese who first popularized the steep-worthy leaves in the UK?
+But did you know that it was the Portuguese who first popularized the steep-worthy leaves in the UK?

 The story goes that before Catherine of Braganza married King Charles II in 1662, she asked for a cup of tea.
 When none was available, she had to make do with ale instead.
 After their marriage, Portugal sent over luxury items which included a chest full of the favorite tea of the Portuguese court.
 The rest, as they say, is history.